Map preview

 Low

-I searched for surfboard storage, board storage, surf storage, or bike-and-surfboard storage.
-The listings mention surfing nearby and beach access, but no public remarks describe dedicated surfboard storage amenities.
+I searched for surfboard storage, board storage, surf storage, or similar amenities.
+The remarks mention surfing nearby and beach access, but not dedicated surfboard storage.

 Tennis Court